idahdam/personal-homepage/blog/nice.md

 <br/>

-using ReactJS' useContext, you can export the value of the flag state and store them in useContext.
+Using ReactJS' useContext, you can export the value of the flag state and store them in useContext.
 The value of them could also be exported and used to determine which language-content to be displayed.
 It. was. the best feeling ever.

 <br/>